jwansek/zVolMirrorer/README.md

 This is a small script that mounts two zVols which are iSCSI targets, then mirrors them using `dd`.
 This requires making the zVols accessable through iSCSI, and writing a valid iSCSI configuration on the host.
 It does some checking to make sure that no-one else has mounted the iSCSI shares at the time the backup starts, which requires SSH access through a key to the NAS host.

+This method is obviously *much* slower than using ZFS replication but speed is not important for me.

+An alternative method would be to make a clonezilla VM on the NAS host, pass through the zVols as disks into the clonezilla VM, and mirror it that way.
+That'd probably be a lot faster since it doesn't have the iSCSI overhead.
+However you couldn't easily do this backup as a cronjob.
+I could'nt do it like this (I blame the rubbish bhyve FreeBSD hypervisor)...